 If it's possible, try a mask on with a regulator or snorkel in your mouth.
 This can make a difference on how a mask fits under your nose.

 Men with facial hair often have problems getting a good seal.
 Putting some petroleum jelly on the hair where it meets the mask can help in getting a good seal.

 If you don’t get a mask that's a good fit for the size and shape of your face, then it will be impossible to keep the mask from leaking.

 How to stop your new mask from fogging up

 New dive masks are all sold with a protective seal over the faceplate.
 This causes them to fog up once you’re underwater.

 There are plenty of mask defoggers on the market, but one of the most reliable methods to stop your new mask from fogging is toothpaste.
 Buy a cheap brand of toothpaste that doesn’t have whitening agents as this can damage the mask skirt.

-If you’re like me and not keen on using your own spit, there’s good cheap anti-fog products available that do this for you.
+If you're like me and not keen on using your own spit, there are good cheap anti-fog products available that do this for you.
 Click here to see Amazon prices.

 It’s also normal to have to defog your mask between dives.
 Your spit will act as a de-fogger but will lose its effectiveness once you remove the mask at the end of the dive.

 If you're diving in a warmer climate, try putting your head underwater before you put on your mask as this helps cool down your temperature which may help stop the mask from fogging up.